 So finally you’re here!
 Now you’re completely prepared for your camping.
 This article is made after good research and statements of experience tourists, so it’ll definitely going to help you.

 Now you’re aware of all the problems and solutions that you’re going to face on your trip.
 Now it’s your duty to prepare in advance and choose the most attractive destination for camping.

-Going camping is not a big deal but because of some small mistakes and lack of planning, people stuck in dangerous situations.
-But now you’re ready to take care of yourself, your friends, and family members.
+Going camping is not a big deal but because of some small mistakes and lack of planning, people are stuck in dangerous situations.
+But now you’re ready to take care of yourself, your friends, and your family members.